45+ Hacking Statistics 2023 Social Media, Email Phishing and Mobile Hacking Stats

 On average, 38.4 passwords are used per person.
 This is more than 300 billion passwords.
 An average employee in Fortune 500 companies will manage twice the amount of personal and business accounts as the average person.

-63% were financial motivated data breaches.
+71% were financially motivated by data breaches.

 (Source: Government Technology)